 System design challenges

 The increased speeds through 5G will lead to power and thermal challenges for devices made even more difficult by the fact that devices and batteries are getting thinner.
-Moreover, the higher throughput from 5G will push devices to the limit, with this being a whole system computing challenge.
+Moreover, the higher throughput from 5G will push 5G smartphones to the limit, with this being a whole system computing challenge.
 At the moment, it is difficult to design products that will meet the requirements of the 5G mobile architecture, as its potential is limitless but still largely unknown.
 The one thing we do know is that more

 Looking more broadly on the network side, having to support a higher data rate, higher capacity and lower latency due to the 5G rollout is likely to put a strain on network deployments and coordination, leading to denser and more hierarchical networks.
 As a result, there could be a heavier use of edge computing and fog networks.
-Networks will also have to handle a number of conflicting requirements, such as billions of low-end devices with low-data rates, together with smartphones with high-data rates and sensitive mission critical devices that cannot afford data delays.
+Networks will also have to handle a number of conflicting requirements, such as billions of low-end devices with low-data rates, together with smartphones with high-data rates and sensitive mission-critical devices that cannot afford data delays.
 In order to support the 5G rollout, networks will need to heavily rely on evolutions of new development techniques, such as Network Function Virtualisation, to enable the flexible use of fixed computing resources.

-How Arm is driving 5G
+How Arm is driving 5G smartphones

 Exciting 5G opportunities

 5G presents phenomenal opportunities, but the entire ecosystem must be prepared to grasp them.
-Significant changes to emerging use cases and the creation of entire new use cases enabled by 5G are exciting, but we need to have the architectures and processors in place to support the increased workloads on devices.
+Significant changes to existing use cases and the creation of entire new complex use cases enabled by 5G are exciting, but we need to have the architectures and processors in place to support the increased workloads on devices.

 Currently, as detailed above, Arm has a number of products, processors,